11 Amazing Uses and Benefits of Money Tree Plants

 According to the Bagua map, these areas govern family and success—position money tree plants in these areas to boost these aspects of your life.
 Money tree plants also fill empty spaces, reducing the presence of negative energy.

-4) Money Tree Plants Could Help Reduce Anxiety and Stress
+4) Could Help Reduce Anxiety and Stress

 We all experience stress and anxiety in some way.
 However, money tree plants could help us reduce these feelings.
-A study compared the stress levels of 24 young men when working at a computer or repotting a houseplant
+A study compared the stress levels of 24 young men when working at a computer or repotting a houseplant.

 The data showed that the participants who repotted the houseplant felt less stressed than those working on the computer.
 They also reported feeling more comfortable and had lower blood pressure.